 Lieutenant Chevez resides in Contra Costa County with his family.

-Prior to his law enforcement career, Terrence Joseph Cotcher (Joe) graduated from the University of California, Davis, with a Bachelor’s degree in History and a minor in Political Science.
+Lieutenant Cotcher graduated from the University of California, Davis, with a bachelor’s degree in History and a minor in Political Science.
 He then became a public school teacher.

 In 2007 he became a Police officer, working in patrol and the Special Enforcement Unit and later utilizing his teaching skills as a firearms instructor.
 In 2015, he was promoted to Sergeant and worked in the Personnel & Training Unit in charge of all department training and hiring of employees.